gjbex/parameter-weaver/README.md

 parameter-weaver
 ================
 Code generator for dealing with command line arguments and configuration files

 What is it?
 -----------

-ParameterWeaver is a code generator to handle command line parameters and configuration files for C/C++/Fortran/R/Octave
+parameter-weaver is a code generator to handle command line parameters and configuration files for C/C++/Fortran/R/Octave

 Copyright (C) 2013 Geert Jan Bex <geertjan.bex@uhasselt.be>